No3x/gravity-all-fields-plain/readme.txt

 OR
 Copy the Code from gravity_all_fields_plain.php into you functions.php

-Then you can use the {fields_all_plain} placeholder in your notifications.
+Then you can use the {all_fields_plain} placeholder in your notifications.

 == Changelog ==

+= 1.0.3, October 27, 2015 =
+- Fixed placeholder name in descriptions.

 = 1.0.2, October 27, 2015 =
 - Changed plugin display name.